Police fatally shoot Texas fugitive after family of 5 killed

 Lopez was thought to be hiding in the vicinity of the cabin when officers received a call from someone concerned after not hearing from an elderly relative, Clark said.

 Officers went to the family’s cabin along Texas Route 7 west of Centerville about 6 p.m.
-Thursday and found the bodies of one adult and four minors, three of them children.
+Thursday and found the bodies of one adult and four minors.
 Identities were not released, but gone was their white pickup truck, Clark said.
 Lopez was believed to have driven the truck from the search area, he said.
 Lopez was a former member of the Mexican Mafia prison gang and had ties to South Texas, he said.

 The family was thought to have arrived Thursday morning at the cabin, which they owned, Clark said.
 The five are believed to have been killed Thursday afternoon and had no link to Lopez, he said.